United States : Safety by City

 PICKPOCKETS RISK : MEDIUM

 Pickpockets and purse snatching can be an issue along Fisherman’s Wharf, the F-Market Streetcar line, on public transport and in crowded places.
-It is wise to watch your belongings while on a public transport or in crowded places.
+It is wise to watch your belongings while on public transport or in crowded places.

 NATURAL DISASTERS RISK : MEDIUM